 Your Living Arrangements

-If you are the primary custodial parent and a move out of your children's school district becomes necessary, you will likely need to petition the court.
-Life has a way of throwing us curveballs, and a move can unexpectedly become required in any number of reasons, including:
+If you are the primary custodial parent and moving out of your children's school district becomes necessary, you will likely need to petition the court.
+Life has a way of throwing us curveballs, and a move can unexpectedly become required for any number of reasons, including the following: